-The geometry and traffic control for each of the site driveways are shown on Figure No. 8.
-An analysis of the site driveways was also conducted and the resulting Levels of Service and delays are summarized on Figures No. 8A and 8B.
+The geometry and traffic control for each of the site driveways are shown on Exhibit III.E-45.
+An analysis of the site driveways was also conducted and the resulting Levels of Service and delays are summarized on Exhibits III.E-46 and III.E-47.
 As shown on these figures, the proposed driveways will operate at acceptable Levels of Service "A" through "D".

-In addition, Appendix "I" provides a Level of Service and delay Summary Table and a Table summarizing the driveway queues.
-A copy of the capacity analysis is contained in Appendix K-2.
+In addition, Appendix 2.I of this DEIS provides a Level of Service and delay summary table and a table summarizing the driveway queues.
+A copy of the capacity analysis is contained in Appendix 2.K-2.